top of page

 • California Education Code: Establishes state-specific guidelines for special education services.

-Importance of Assisting Parents During the IEP Meeting
+Importance of Assisting Parents During the IEP Meeting:

 Parents play a crucial role in the IEP process, and schools must ensure they have the necessary support to participate actively.
-Key reasons for assisting parents include:

 • Ensuring Informed Decision-Making: Parents need clear explanations of their child's educational needs, goals, and services.